 In addition, some insurance companies have placed restrictions on who can receive MAT and for what duration.
 When the dosing and duration permitted by insurance plans is insufficient MAT isn’t effective.
 Another issue that prevents more acceptance of MAT as standard treatment for certain dependencies is the stigma the public has regarding MAT as just replacing one opioid with another.
 Offering better education to the public about how does medication assisted treatment work can help people understand how MAT can save lives.

-The Treatment Specialist Locates Programs that Use MAT to Treat Addiction
+Treatment Centers That Use MAT to Treat Addiction